Colonial Penn Whole Life Insurance and More

 It is absolutely imperative that you understand the specific product that you are buying whether it is from Colonial Penn or another insurer.

-What advice would you received if you talked with a Colonial Penn salesperson?
+What advice would you receive if you talked with a Colonial Penn salesperson rather than an independent agent or broker?

-Look at all the materials to see what benefits are included.
+Always look at all the terms and conditions.
 Be sure to see what is not included in the benefits.

 Those are…